edamametechnologies/edamame_posture_action/README.md

      uses: edamametechnologies/edamame_posture_action@v0
      with:
        dump_sessions_log: true
-       whitelist_conformance: true  # Will exit with code 1 if non-conforming traffic is detected
+       exit_on_whitelist_exceptions: true  # Will exit with non-zero code if whitelist exceptions are detected
+       exit_on_blacklisted_sessions: false # Will not exit with error if blacklisted sessions are detected (default)
+       exit_on_anomalous_sessions: false   # Will not exit with error if anomalous sessions are detected (default)
    ```

 4. **Disconnected Mode for Air-Gapped or Restricted Environments**